Eric-Kretsch/Kaggle-dataset_analysis-notebooks/README.md

 # This repository will contain .ipynb files for data analysis of a variety of kaggle datasets.
-The purpose of this repository is to practice EDA, data cleaning, graphing, plotting, statistical analysis, and data storytelling and communication for the sake of learning.
+The purpose of this repository is to practice EDA, data cleaning, graphing, plotting, statistical analysis, and data storytelling/communication for the sake of learning.